magento/knowledge-base/src/troubleshooting/general/paypal-payflow-pro-active-carding-activity.md

 These packages are compatible with the following Magento editions and versions:

 * Magento versions: 2.1.x, 2.2.x, 2.3.x
-* Magento editions: Open Source and Commerce (on prem and cloud) and Commerce Cloud
+* Magento editions: Open Source and Commerce (on-premises and cloud) and Commerce Cloud

 Installation requires CLI commands to your Magento instance.
 Developer assistance may be required.